 Sliding the motion sensitivity slider actually alters the way your Ring device interprets what it sees.
 Sliding it toward "People Only," requires the camera to see a a human shape before it will trigger a motion event.
 Sliding it to the right will trigger alerts when smaller shapes are detected.

-Where you set the slider will require some consideration of purpose for which you've put up your Ring device.
+Where you set the slider will require some consideration of the purpose for which you've put up your Ring device.
 A Ring Doorbell Pro that's looking for visitors should have its slider more toward "People Only."
 A Floodlight Cam put up to spot animals in the backyard though, might need its slider more toward the right.